Cinematic Wedding Videos: What They Are and How to Make Them

 • Equipment and software: The capabilities of your camera, lenses, computer and editing software can all impact how long editing takes you.

-• Video duration: Longer videos take more time to edit, though choosing the right footage for short ones can also be time-intensive.
+• Video duration: The length of the final wedding video helps determine how long the editing process will take.
+Longer videos take more time to edit, though choosing the right footage for short ones can also be time-intensive.

 • Video style: Some stylistic effects clients request take longer to edit.
-Your personal style may also be more or less editing intensive.
+Your personal wedding videography style may also be more or less editing intensive.

 • Personal circumstances: Wedding videographers are human, too!
 Life happens, and sometimes personal situations cause delays in your workflow.